tropiano/tropianhs/_posts/2025-08-25-july-report.md

 | HuggingFace        | - $3.17        |
 | **Total**          | **+$76.35**    |

 Reinvested sales money in ads for my Stoic quotes book.
-For now, it's not paying off, but I will adjust the campaigns a bit in the future, and I'm confident they will get better.
+For now, it's not paying off, **I spend more than I earn**.
+But I will adjust the campaigns a bit in the future, and I'm confident they will get better.

-I'm focusing 100% on publishing going forward.
+I'm **focusing 100% on publishing** going forward.
 Building a product hasn't brought any revenue, and I'm sitting on a few books published in 2020 that are still making money today.
 It's time to double down on this.

 [soccrbets]: https://soccrbets.com
 [xtopics]: https://xtopics.co